Peggy1210/SI650-final-project/README.md

 For the complete sample code, see `Interactive.ipynb`.

 > [IMPORTANT!]
 Since our feature space is relatively large, it takes a long time to generate the training data (almost 6 hours!).
 We saved the training data for L2R model with VectorRanker and document augmentation in a separate file `l2r_training_data.zip`.
 You can unzip this file and save this in your root directory.
 This will help you save time~

+## Acknowledgement

+This project was developed as part of SI650: Information Retrieval at the University of Michigan.

+Please note that this project is subject to the University Honor Code Policy.
+If you use this code or reference this work, please cite the original paper appropriately.